nautobot/nautobot/nautobot/docs/development/index.md

 For the abundance of clarity sake, we are officially naming what is sometimes called an "LTS" release of software a "Maintenance" release of Nautobot.
 The mindset is we always aim to release stable software and new users choosing to install an LTS release because it appears to be more stable, will almost immediately be presented with breaking changes upon their next upgrade.

-#### SemVer Summary

-**TODO: _Link to existing SemVer section with more detail copied_**

-Nautobot adheres to the SemVer versioning strategy, which gives us versions of the format `x.y.z`.

-* `X` is the major release number.
-Contains breaking changes or switching default behavior and shadowing legacy/deprecated behavior.
-May contain new functionality and bug fixes as well.
-* `Y` is the minor release number.
-Contains new functionality and bug fixes.
-May introduce deprecation warnings but will not remove or change default behavior.
-* `Z` is the patch release number.
-Will only contain bug fixes and small feature enhancements aimed at addressing user-experience bugs.

-#### Summary Release Schedule

-**TODO: _Link to release schedule with updated examples from below_**

-Nautobot aims to publish against following release schedule:

-* One (1) major release per year
-* Three (3) minor releases per year
-* At minimum one (1) patch release every two weeks or more frequently as needed.

-Using `2.0` as a release cycle example, that would mean we would publish:

-* `2.0.z`
-* `2.1.z`
-* `2.2.z`
-* `2.3.z`

-After the third minor release (`2.3.z`), we would plan for another major release, in this case `3.0.0`.

 #### Maintenance Releases

 To facilitate smooth upgrades to breaking changes on newer major releases, we publish a "Maintenance Release" of Nautobot.
 This release will be the last minor of the previous major release.

 At the time of this writing `1.5.z` will be our maintenance release of Nautobot for the `1.y` release cycle.
 Version 1 of Nautobot had an extended release cycle as it was our first major release of the platform.
-Going forward it can be expected that the `x.3.z` version of the platform will be the maintenance release of any major version.
+Going forward it can be expected that the `x.3` version of the platform will be the maintenance train of any major version.

-**TODO: _Link to deprecation policy which should be more detailed with examples from below_**

 With this schedule you can expect a few things per major/minor release:

-* `x.0.z`
+* `x.0.0`
     * Introduce breaking changes
     * Changing default behavior for APIs, functions
 * `x.1.z`